hyperledger/besu-docs/docs/HowTo/Develop-Dapps/Truffle.md

 # Using Hyperledger Besu with Truffle

-Developing for Hyperledger Besu using Truffle is the same as developing for the public Ethereum networks using Truffle.
+Developing for Hyperledger Besu using Truffle is the same as developing for public Ethereum networks using Truffle.
 Truffle supports Besu with the only difference being Besu does not support private key management.
 To use Besu with Truffle, you must configure a Truffle wallet.